SAMARA'S STORY

 It has been so inspiring to see the way every need for this work has been provided for, every step of the way.
 Often with things that I didn't even know I would need, but couldn't have managed without.

-We have also opened two permanent outreach centres in Syria (one built from scratch) to support orphans, vulnerable children and widows left in the wake of the Syrian war, feeding and educational 200-350 vulnerable children every day, providing livelihood training for widows and encouraging the vulnerable to reach their potential in life.
+We have also opened two permanent outreach and distribution centres in Syria (one built from scratch) to support orphans, vulnerable children and widows left in the wake of the Syrian war, feeding and educating hundreds of vulnerable children every month, providing livelihood training for widows and encouraging the poorest to reach their potential in life.
+We are in the process of building another similar sized outreach centre, and three smaller distribution and outreach centres in rural areas.

-We have just opened a permanent medical centre in an area where people have greater medical needs but are struggling to access medical services, and are in the process of opening a larger medical centre in another very poor area.
-Both will ultimately provide a range of specialist medical and diagnostic services.
+We have a permanent medical centre in an area where people have greater medical needs but are struggling to access medical services, and are in the process of opening a larger medical centre in another very poor area, and are also building a new large medical centre in another city.
+They will ultimately provide a range of specialist medical and diagnostic services.
 We also have farming projects to grow and process essential food crops to provide for the poor.
 Our longer term vision is also to build a larger general hospital.

 Having seen the way this work has progressed, I feel truly humbled and honoured to have been able to serve Jesus in this way, and to have seen every detail of this work be provided at exactly the right time.
 It has been awe inspiring!
 It has been such a privilege, and I am excited to see what is coming next.